dansmyers/IntroToCS/Assignments/5-Strange_Loops.md

 ### Day of the year

 Write a function called `day_of_the_year` that takes a `month` and `day` as input and returns the associated day of the year.
-Let the month by a number from 1 (representing January) to 12 (representing December).
+Let the month be a number from 1 (representing January) to 12 (representing December).
 For example,

 ```
 day_of_the_year(1, 1) = 1